Entering Student FAQs - Princeton Theological Seminary

 In order to register for classes, including summer language, you need to complete the enrollment steps outlined in your student portal.
 We recognize that there may be delays getting immunization clearances, but you must have your final transcripts and enrollment survey completed before you can register for summer language.
 Your immunization clearance must be complete before you arrive on campus.

-Registration for summer language opens May.
-Anyone interested in registering for summer language should email the registrar at registrar@ptsem.edu, stating their interest in enrolling for either summer Greek or Hebrew.
+Registration for summer language opens February 24.
+Once enrollment steps are complete, entering students interested in registering for summer language should email the Registrar at registrar@ptsem.edu, stating their interest in enrolling for either summer Greek or Hebrew.

-Registration for the fall semester will also open on May 2nd open, you will receive an email from the registrar with instructions about how to access the registration module and select your classes.
-You should complete all enrollment steps by July 1 to ensure you can register for classes before the add drop period ends on September 13th.
+Registration for the fall semester will be open to entering students following the June advising session where you will be provided details on courses, registration process, and next steps.
+You will receive an email from the Registrar with instructions about how to access the registration module and select your classes.
+You should complete all enrollment steps by July 1 to ensure you can register for classes before the add drop period ends on September 19th.

 Summer languages and all language study at the Seminary count as elective credits.
 Each summer language course is six credits, a full year of study over the span of eight weeks.
 The course is intense, and it will require you to focus your time and energy during those eight weeks on the study of the language.
 You will be doing so, however, with a committed teaching team (a professor or instructor, and a PhD student teaching assistant) dedicated to helping you be successful in learning how to read the Bible in its original language.
 Many students who have not studied any foreign language before can learn biblical Greek and Hebrew with dedication and hard work.
 An important piece of advice: If you do take the summer language course, you should definitely not plan on working even a part-time job alongside the course.